Pachirisu: Critical reception

 MeriStation staff discussed the legacy of Pachirisu's performance, describing how Park's Pachrisu symbolized his idealism for people to use their favorite creatures to win battles.
 They also described how Pachirisu has become less effective competitively in later entries in the series, due to a combination of changes to game mechanics and certain Pokémon being able to do what Pachirisu does more effectively.
 Pokémon designer Junichi Masuda described how surprising Pachirisu's success was for everyone, calling it "awesome."
 In the 2015 Italian Pokemon Video Game Championships, a Pachirisu based on Park's Pachirisu was distributed to attendees.
 A similar event was held in Korea.
 In 2022, The Pokémon Company did a promotional video in that year's Pokémon World Championships, featuring Pachirisu fighting Garchomp, Tyranitar, and Salamence, which was well-received by both audience members and Nintendo World Report writer Willem Hilhorst.
 A video by The Pokémon Company in 2024 hailed Park's usage of Pachirisu as being "arguably the most iconic moment in competitive history."
 Park later used a Pachirisu in the 2024 Pokémon World Championships, which took place ten years after Park's original win with Pachirisu.
-Spectators became excited, audibly cheering when Pachirisu was sent out. though he did not end up moving onto the second day of the competition.
+Spectators became excited, audibly cheering when Pachirisu was sent out, though Park did not end up winning enough games to qualify for the second day of the competition.